Duygu-Jones/Dashboard_Projects/README.md

 - **Tableau Public Profile**: [Duygu Jones on Tableau Public](https://public.tableau.com/app/profile/duygu.jones/vizzes)

-## 🤝 Contributions
+## 🤝Contributions

 Contributions are welcome!
 If you have any improvements, suggestions, or additional datasets and EDA projects to share, please fork the repository and create a pull request.

 <br>

-## 🌱 About Me
+## 🌱About Me

 I'm Duygu Jones, a Data Scientist, passionate about data visualization, analysis, and machine learning.

-♻️ You can find more about me and my work through the following links:
+♻️You can find more about me and my work through the following links:

 - **Linedin**: [Linkedin/duygujones](https://www.linkedin.com/in/duygujones/)
 - **Website**: [duygujones.com](https://duygujones.vercel.app/)